OpenVPN/openvpn/doc/man-sections/generic-options.rst

   Note: Using this option reverts defaults to no longer recommended values and should be avoided if possible.

+  The following table details what defaults are changed depending on the version specified.

+  - 2.5.x or lower: ``--allow-compression asym`` is automatically added to the configuration if no other compression options are present.

 --config file
   Load additional config options from ``file`` where each line corresponds to one command line option, but with the leading '--' removed.